Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 One sentence sums it up nicely.
 A wet sleeping bag at camp is not a gear problem you solve at camp.

-Field Note: DWR coatings wear off with washing and UV exposure.
-The test is simple.
-Splash water on your pack.
+DWR coatings slowly degrade from abrasion, dirt, and UV exposure.
+Splash water on your pack to test it.
 If it beads up and rolls off, your DWR is working.
 If it soaks in and darkens the fabric, it is time to re-treat with a spray-on DWR product.

 Step 1: Sizing and the “Saggy Diaper” Effect